sriramsk1999/sriramsk1999.github.io/_pages/about.md

 <script src="quotes.js"></script>

 I am a Masters in Robotics student at [**The Robotics Institute @ Carnegie Mellon University**](https://www.ri.cmu.edu).
-I'm a member of the [**Robots Perceiving and Doing Lab (R-PAD)**](https://r-pad.github.io/), and advised by [Prof. David Held](https://davheld.github.io).
+I'm a member of the [Robots Perceiving and Doing Lab (R-PAD)](https://r-pad.github.io/), and advised by [Prof. David Held](https://davheld.github.io).

 My research lies at the intersection of 3D Vision and Robot Manipulation.
-I'm interested in large-scale robot learning systems, that can learn representations _from_ diverse real-world data and can generalize _to_ similarly diverse real-world environments.
-In the longer run, I'd like to figure out how we can develop agents to perceive, understand and plan in the 3D world, without explicit supervision.
-In other words, I want to [build a cat.](https://twitter.com/ylecun/status/1622300311573651458?lang=en)
+I'm interested in large-scale robot learning systems, that can learn representations from diverse real-world data and can generalize to similarly diverse real-world environments.

-Previously, I was a Software Engineer at [**Samsung Research**](https://www.research.samsung.com/), working in the AR Vision Lab on Depth Estimation and 3D Scene Reconstruction.
-Before which, I was an Associate Software Engineer at [**Nextuple**](https://www.nextuple.com/), where I worked on setting up Nextuple's Machine Learning platform.
-I also spent a period of time as a Research Assistant at the [**MIDAS lab in IIIT-Delhi**](http://midas.iiitd.ac.in/).
-I completed my B.Tech in Computer Science and Engineering from PES University in 2021 with a specialization in Data Science.
+Previously, I was a Software Engineer at [Samsung Research](https://www.research.samsung.com/), where I worked on Depth Estimation and 3D Scene Reconstruction.
+Prior to this, I was an Associate Software Engineer at [Nextuple](https://www.nextuple.com/), where helped set up Nextuple's Machine Learning platform.
+I also spent a period of time as a Research Assistant at the [MIDAS lab in IIIT-Delhi](http://midas.iiitd.ac.in/).
+I completed my B.Tech in Computer Science and Engineering from [PES University](https://pes.edu/) in 2021 with a specialization in Data Science.

 Feel free to [**contact me**](mailto:sskrishn@cs.cmu.edu) if you'd like to chat! :wave: